fib0nascii/liatrio-exercise/README.md

   - EKSCTL
   - Docker
 ````
-The prerequsites must be installed and the cli configured before following these steps
+The prerequisites must be installed and the cli configured before following these steps
 ### Usage

 #### Clone repository